-On Tuesday 13th May, Martin Howe QC will give the first lecture in Politeia's 2014 series, The UK and the EU: What principles should guide re-negotiation?
+On Thursday 10th July, Jacob Rees-Mogg MP, Dr Gerard Lyons & Barney Reynolds gave the second lecture in Politeia's 2014 series, The UK and the EU: What principles should guide re-negotiation?

 The prime minister has prioritised the renegotiation of Britain's relationship with the EU.
 He has also made clear that he intends to reduce the EU's burdens on Britain and limit the boundaries for EU interference and regulations.
 Britain's financial services will be a central theme in the renegotiation.